New clinical trial for meth withdrawal support

 What's involved

-The trial involves a hospital stay for 7 days.
+The trial involves a hospital stay for 8 days and 7 nights.

 During this time, you’ll receive either the study medication or a placebo.
 The medication or placebo is given in gradually reducing doses over the 7 days.